IBM/lmctl/docs/install.md

 python3 --version
 ```

-Use the version which responds with a `3.x` number.
+Use the version which responds with a `3.6.x` number or later.

 ## Python Virtual Environment